-Several years later, my beliefs have completely changed.
+Several years later, my beliefs completely changed.
 No one argued me into changing sides.
 Shortly after my conversion, when I saw that there were various controversies between modern Orthodox people, I decided to mostly stay away from books that were not written by people glorified as saints of the church.
 That “limits” me to tens of thousands of texts written over the past 1,900+ years.

 I have no shortage of reading material.

-What Are the Toll Houses?
+What are the Toll Houses?

 A Picture’s Worth a Thousand Words

-Probably one of the best tools for teaching a proper understanding of the toll houses is through the iconography of the church, both ancient and more modern.
+Probably one of the best tools for teaching a proper understanding of the Toll Houses is through the iconography of the church, both ancient and more modern.
 Below are some examples of the Particular Judgment:

 Many lessons can be learned and falsifications overthrown by a simple study of these icons.

-- The toll houses are not specifically depicted in the three icons above, but the idea is present that the demon of each kind of sin will put his records on the scale if we have committed that type of sin at some point in our lives and not genuinely turned away from it.
+- The Toll Houses are not specifically depicted in the three icons above, but the idea is present that the demon of each kind of sin will put his records on the scale if we have committed that type of sin at some point in our lives and not genuinely turned away from it.
 The teaching is not that we have to attain to absolute perfection in order to make it through, but that our tears of repentance and good deeds will show that, even though we were not perfect, we were actively trying to battle these sins in our lives.